Breadcrumb

 -

-- Does the nursing home staff have experience caring for people with your unique needs?
+- Does the nursing home staff have experience caring for people with your or your loved one's unique needs?

 - Does the nursing home screen potential employees to make sure that it doesn't hire people with a history of abusing others?